Herbie001/Programming/README.md

 3. Time complexity coupled with an explanation.
 4. A few examples.

-In each cpp file you will also find documentation for each function describing its purpose.
+In each subdirectory you will find documentation for each function in the .h files.